Reinforcement learning with musculoskeletal models

 - Invitation to give a research talk at Stanford, with travel and accommodation covered.

-- Reimbursement of travel and accommodation at NIPS 2018
+- Reimbursement of travel and accommodation at NeurIPS 2018

-Please visit osim-rl project’s website for resources on biomechanics and reinforcement learning, solutions from the NIPS 2017 and other materials.
+Please visit osim-rl project’s website for resources on biomechanics and reinforcement learning, solutions from the NeurIPS 2017 and other materials.
+Visit OpenSim website for materials on musculoskeletal simulations.

-Here are some interesting articles and blog posts written by participants:
+Here are some interesting blog posts written by participants:

 Use one of the public channels: